docsforadobe/after-effects-scripting-guide/docs/index.md

 This endeavour is primarily community-supported & run; contributors are welcome and encouraged to suggest fixes, adjustments, notes/warnings, and anything else that may help the project.

+For specific information on how to contribute & best practices, see the [Documentation Contribution Guide](https://docsforadobe.dev/contributing/contribution-guide/).

 ## Licensing & Ownership

 This project exists for educational purposes only.